 The Luna PCI cryptographic module is a multi-chip embedded hardware cryptographic module in the form of a PCI card that typically resides within a custom computing or secure communications appliance.
-It is contained in its own secure enclosure that provides physical resistance to tampering and zeroization of plaintext key material and security parameters in the event the enclosure is opened.
+It is contained in its own secure enclosure that provides physical resistance to tampering.
 The cryptographic boundary of the module is defined to encompass all components inside the secure enclosure on the PCI card.
-Figure 2-1 depicts the Luna PCI cryptographic module.
+Figure 2-1.
+Luna PCI Cryptographic Module depicts the Luna PCI cryptographic module and Figure 2-1 depicts the Luna PCI card installed inside a Luna SA appliance..

-The module may be explicitly configured to operate in either FIPS Level 2 or FIPS Level 3 mode, or in a non-FIPS mode of operation.
-Configuration in either FIPS mode enforces the use of FIPS-approved algorithms only.
-Configuration in FIPS Level 3 mode also enforces the use of trusted path authentication.
-Note that selection of FIPS mode occurs at initialization of the HSM, and cannot be changed during normal operation without zeroizing the module's non-volatile memory.
+The Luna PCI may be explicitly configured to operate in FIPS Level 2 mode, or in a non-FIPS mode of operation.
+Configuration in FIPS mode enforces the use of FIPS-approved algorithms only.

-The cryptographic module is accessed directly (i.e., electrically) via either the Trusted Path PIN Entry Device (PED) serial interface or via the PCI communications interface.
+The cryptographic module is accessed directly (i.e., electrically) via the PCI communications interface.
 The module provides secure key generation and storage for symmetric keys and asymmetric key pairs along with symmetric and asymmetric cryptographic services.
 Access to key material and cryptographic services for users and user application software is provided indirectly through the host appliance.
 It provides the ability to manage multiple user definitions and concurrent authentication states.
 The software on the host that provides the connections to the module presents a logical view of "virtual tokens" or "partitions" to user applications.
 Each partition must be separately authenticated in order to make it available for use.